 Harsh shampoo running down your face, irritable contents in cosmetics, sunburn, harsh facial cleansers and certain soaps are seen as some of the usual suspects.

-How to Deal with Dry Skin Around the Eyes
+How to Deal with Dry Skin Around/Under the Eyes

 The question on most people’s lips is “How can I deal with dry skin around my eyes?”

 Whatever the cause of the dry skin around your eyes, you need to take quick and effective action!
-Being attentive, proactive and going ahead to care for the delicate skin around your eyes with the right techniques will sure help you restore and maintain a soft, even and a healthy looking complexion.
+Being attentive, proactive and going ahead to care for the delicate skin around your eyes with the right techniques will surely help you restore and maintain a soft, even and a healthy-looking complexion.

 Here are ways you can handle/deal with dry skin around your eyes: